In this Aaron Sorkin

 Aaron starts by explaining what we need to set out before we start writing: obstacle and intention.

 He dives straight into what he wants to accomplish here and explains why it matters.
-Then, he gives us some tools to use to figure out what our intentions and obstacles really are.
+Then, he gives us some tools to use to figure out what our intentions and obstacles are.

 We’ll find out how to identify both, and how to see where we need to improve.